Potato Bush Camp: Our full report

-Potato Bush is a new camp, and has a lot to live up to when compared with it’s bigger sister next door, as well as some of the other excellent luxury camps in the Lower Zambezi.
-Potato Bush Camp certainly met and exceeded our high expectations when we visited.
+Potato Bush is a newer camp, and has a lot to live up to when compared with its more luxurious sister next door, as well as some of the other excellent luxury camps in the Lower Zambezi - but Potato Bush Camp certainly met and exceeded our high expectations when we visited.
 We found it very difficult to find any significant faults with it.
 It’s small and intimate and we loved the unique, unusual design, the variety of the activities and we think it’s run very well by a great little team.

-Ideal length of stay: We recommend at least 3 to 4 nights to take maximum advantage of the variety of activities on offer.
+- We recommend at least 3 to 4 nights to take maximum advantage of the variety of activities on offer.

-Directions: The flight from Lusaka to Jeki airstrip takes approximately 35 minutes.
+- The flight from Lusaka to Jeki airstrip takes approximately 35 minutes.
 From here, it’s around a 10-minute drive to the river, where a boat will transfer you to camp in about 40 minutes.

 Food & drink

-Food quality: Although we didn’t get to sample the food at Potato Bush during our visit in October 2014, the food is prepared and cooked by the same staff in the same kitchen as Sausage Tree Camp, where we have eaten on multiple occasions and the food has been consistently excellent.
+- Although we didn’t get to sample the food at Potato Bush during our visit in October 2014, the food is prepared and cooked by the same staff in the same kitchen as Sausage Tree Camp, where we have eaten on multiple occasions and the food has been consistently excellent.

 Just prior to your early-morning activity a light breakfast of toast, muffins, cereal, yoghurt and porridge is served around a camp fire on the riverbank, along with tea, coffee and fruit juices.